 Trauma exists on a spectrum and all trauma is equally important when looking at the negative impact it has on individuals.
 As humans, it’s easy to compare traumatic events and minimize our own trauma responses or other’s experiences when looking at something that may seem larger.
 Despite the type of trauma you have experienced, all trauma deserves attention, the time to be processed, and healing.
 If you are ready to begin your journey of healing, schedule a phone consultation today.

-Learning more about how to navigate the difficulties of you're facing through therapy, can help you both regain balance in your life and improve your mental well-being.
+Learning more about how to navigate the difficulties of you're facing through individual therapy for relationship issues, can help you both regain balance in your life and improve your mental well-being.
 Connecting with a therapist in San Jose, CA or San Juan, PR who can support you often benefits your own mental health as well as your help you navigate life's challenges.
-Reach out to Living Openhearted Therapy and Wellness to book a free consultation and learn more about therapy for adults.
+Reach out to Living Openhearted Therapy and Wellness to book a free consultation and learn more about relational trauma therapy for adults.

 ABOUT THE AUTHOR: Maegan Jones, LCSW, ASW is a licensed clinical social worker in Puerto Rico and an associate social worker in California.
 She specializes in adults navigating difficult family dynamics, anxiety, relationship problems, and ADHD.